baronsmv/linux-rt-upscaler/README.md

 Synthetic mouse events (clicks, motion, wheel) sent by the overlay are ignored by:

 - Wine and Proton versions older than 10.0 (GE-Proton10 + UMU works).
-- Native applications like Firefox.
+- Some native applications like Firefox.

 For more details, see [issue #7](https://github.com/baronsmv/linux-rt-upscaler/issues/7).